Loading...

 Add Healthy Fats

-Include healthy fats such as avocados, nuts, or seeds in your meal.
-These can help moderate blood sugar levels by slowing digestion and glucose absorption.
+Include sources of healthy fats such as avocados, olive oil, or nuts.
+These fats can help moderate blood sugar levels by slowing digestion.

 Opt for Whole Grains